 Values

 Keyword Permitted Default Meaning

 ZNAME1 'BLOCKSIZE' Size of block in pixels

 ZVAL1 16, 32 32 No. of pixels in a block

-ZNAME2 'BYTEPIX' Size of pixel value in bytes
+ZNAME2 'BYTEPIX' - Size of pixel value in bytes

-ZVAL2 1, 2, 4, 8 4 No. 8-bit bytes per original
+ZVAL2 1, 2, 4, 8 4 No. of eight-bit bytes per orig- inal pixel value

-pixel value

 10.4.2.
-GZIP compression
+Gzip compression

-When ZCMPTYPE = 'GZIP_1' the gzip algorithm shall be used for data (de)compression.
+When ZCMPTYPE = 'GZIP_1', the Gzip algorithm shall be used for data (de)compression.
 There are no algorithm parameters, so the keywords ZNAMEn and ZVALn should not appear in the header.
-The gzip algorithm is used in the free GNU software compression utility of the same name.
+The Gzip algorithm is used in the free GNU software compression utility of the same name.
 It was created by J.-L. Gailly and M. Adler, based on the DEFLATE algorithm (Deutsch 1996), which is a combination of LZ77 (Ziv & Lempel 1977) and Huffman coding.
-The unix gzip program accepts an integer parameter that provides a trade between optimization for speed (1) and compression ratio (9), which does not affect the format of the resultant data stream.
-The selection of this parameter is an implementation detail that is not covered by this standard.
+The Unix gzip program accepts an integer parameter that provides a trade between optimization for speed (1) and compression ratio (9), which does not affect the format of the resultant data stream.
+The selection of this parameter is an implementation detail that is not covered by this Standard.

-When ZCMPTYPE = 'GZIP_2' the gzip2 algorithm shall be used for data (de)compression.
-The gzip2 algorithm is a variation on GZIP_1.
+When ZCMPTYPE = 'GZIP_2', the gzip2 algorithm shall be used for data (de)compression.
+The gzip2 algorithm is a variation on 'GZIP_1'.
 There are no algorithm parameters, so the keywords ZNAMEn and ZVALn should not appear in the header.
 In this case the bytes in the array of data values are shuffled so that they are arranged in order of decreasing significance before being compressed.
-For example, a 5-element contiguous array of 2-byte (16-bit) integer values, with an original big-endian byte order of:
+For example, a five-element contiguous array of two-byte (16-bit) integer values, with an original big-endian byte order of: